Looking out at the old Vijaynagara Empire, in Hampi

-I felt uncomfortable at the thought of telling my friends and family who were all supportive of my trip, that this was not turning out to be as fun as I had hoped it would be.
+I felt uncomfortable at the thought of telling my friends and family who were all supportive of my solo trip, that this was not turning out to be as fun as I had hoped it would be.
 After all, this was something I had dreamed of doing and was something that my intuition was nudging me to do.

 Moreover, I had never been more excited about anything my entire life.
 I felt confused.
 And I wanted these thoughts and feelings to disappear.